RTEMS/rtems-docs/user/hosts/windows.rst

 -------------

-Building the RTEMS compilers, debugger, the RTEMS kernel and a number of other 3rd party packages requires a POSIX environment.
+Building the RTEMS compilers, debugger, the RTEMS kernel and a number of other third-party packages requires a POSIX environment.
 On Windows you can use Cygwin or MSYS2.
 This document focuses on MSYS2.
 It is smaller than Cygwin and comes with the Arch Linux package manager ``pacman``.